Seedmanc/Tumblr-image-sorter/README.md

 Some settings are common for both scripts:

 * debug - Initial debug mode state, which is in effect until the flash DB is loaded, then it gets replaced by the value stored inside of it (which is controlled via GUI in the GET script).

 The debug mode has the following effects on the scripts' work:

-Enables error notifications via alert message, including errors from other scripts of the page.
+- enables error notifications via alert message, including errors from other scripts of the page.
 Without debug mode errors are redirected back to console, user will only see an `✗` mark in the title upon encountering an error.

-Brings the FlashDB window into view (top-left corner).
+- brings the FlashDB window into view (top-left corner).
 This way if a size limit has been hit the user will see a flash notification about that and have the ability to change settings from there.

 * storeUrl - Address of the flash object controlling the databases.
-Must be the same in both scripts
+Must be the same in both scripts.

  You can rehost the flash objects somewhere else if you want, but keep in mind that every time you change the `storeUrl` variable the databases (except the inbuilt ones like Folders & ignore) are created from scratch.
 Previous versions are not deleted, so you can return to them by changing the url back.

 Just to make it clear: the data is not stored somewhere online by the storeUrl, it is stored on your machine locally.
 But the database is bound to the url, think of it as of a long name for the DB.

 Other settings are script-specific:

+1. animage-post:

+* enableOnDashboard - applies the script's processing to posts on dashboard the same way it works on individual blogs' posts.

+Convenient if there's no support yet for a particular tumblr theme, because the dashboard design is constant and straightforward, ensuring compatibility.

+* linkify - enables converting of all found images to links if they don't have links yet.
+Since the GET script requires the images to be opened in a new tab, most pictures' links are already changed by the script to point directly to images (skipping the /image/ page).
+However tumblr does not put links over small images that don't have hi-res versions, neither it links inline images inside any posts, despite them having HD versions.
+This option fixes that, ensuring that every image links to either itself (small images in photo posts), its larger version (inline images that have HD) or its reverse image search on Google (inline images without HD).

+This feature is still in testing and might probably break themes like Pixel Union Fluid.
+Still, it's pretty useful.

 #### Everyday usage
 The workflow is as follows: make sure the page with posts you're navigating has at least initiated the processing by the POST script (`Ready: [` has appeared in the page title), then open the images in a new tab (usually with middle click).
 During or after the image loading the GET script will indicate whether it has succeeded in recognizing all the tags for the image by changing image tab's title.
 In case there was a direct hit (only one person on the photo and there's a dedicated folder) it'll show `✓` followed by the path to needed folder.
 If there were some unrecognized tags detected, it'll show `?` and the tags.
 Finally, if that particular image had no tags at all, the GET script will not be activated, unless the debug mode was enabled.